Musaraf05/Twitter_trends/README.md

 4.**Open the frontend**:

--Navigate to http://localhost:3000 in your browser.
+- Navigate to http://localhost:3000 in your browser.

 5.**Scrape Twitter trends**:

--Click the "Fetch Trends" button on the homepage to initiate scraping.
+- Click the "Fetch Trends" button on the homepage to initiate scraping.

 6.**View the results**:

--Trends, timestamp, and proxy IP will be displayed on the results page.
+- Trends, timestamp, and proxy IP will be displayed on the results page.

 ## Example Output
 ```